kubw19/Huffman-coding-compresion/README.md

-# Huffman compresion
+# Huffman compression
-Implementation of huffman coding for compresion.
+Implementation of huffman coding for compression.